 In the Volkswagen Bank GmbH Group, the provision for credit risks relating to trade receivables and to operating and finance lease receivables accounted for in accordance with IFRS 16 is uniformly determined using the simplified approach.
-In the simplified approach, an expected loss is calculated over the entire remaining maturity of the asset.
-The amount of the valuation allowance for trade receivables is calculated according to the amount by which the receivable is past due using a valuation allowance table (provision matrix).
+In the simplified approach, an expected loss is calculated for the entire remaining maturity of the asset.
+The valuation allowance for trade receivables is calculated according to the extent the receivable is past due using a valuation allowance table (provision matrix).